learn-co-curriculum/dsc-tuning-neural-networks-with-regularization-lab-v2-1/README.md

-We've significantly reduced the variance, so this is already pretty good!
-Our test set accuracy is slightly worse, but this model will definitely be more robust than the 120 epochs one we fitted before.
+We've significantly reduced the variance, so this is already pretty good! your test set accuracy is slightly worse, but this model will definitely be more robust than the 120 epochs model you originally fit.

-Now, let's see what else we can do to improve the result!
+Now, take a look at how regularization techniques can further improve your model performance.

 ## L2 Regularization

 First, take a look at L2 regularization.
 Keras makes L2 regularization easy.
-Simply add the kernel_regularizer=kernel_regulizers.l2(lamda_coeff) parameter to any model layer.
+Simply add the `kernel_regularizer=kernel_regulizers.l2(lamda_coeff)` parameter to any model layer.
 The lambda_coeff parameter determines the strength of the regularization you wish to perform.

 ```python